snowch/hsm-guide/book.md

 ##### Description

 We are generating a *Double-length* key, so we choose a Key Length of *2*.
-See [Key Schemes](#key-schemes) for a list of the key schemes.
+See [Key Schemes](#key-scheme) for a list of the key schemes.

 We are generating *ZMK* keys, so we use the Key Type *000*.
 See [Key Types](#key-types) for a list of the key types.

 We are generating a *Double-length variant key*, which has a Key Scheme of *U*.
-See [Key Schemes](#key-schemes) for a list of the key schemes.
+See [Key Schemes](#key-scheme) for a list of the key schemes.

-TODO: refer to a section that describes how to decided which scheme and type of key is most suitable for your particular encryption requirements?
+TODO: refer to a section that describes how to decide which scheme and type of key is most suitable for your particular encryption requirements?
 E.g. why have we chosen *Double-length variant key* and not *Single-length ANSI keys* for this example?

 #### Generate the ZMK from the components